21 minute read

 This is by no means critical, since you can always write your own instances, but it’s handy and makes programs more terse.
 It’s also good practice as a programmer to automate what you can, because sometimes the most hard to diagnose mistakes are found in boring, seemingly hard to get wrong code.

-The situation here has historically been somewhat messy because of the matrix of
+The situation has historically been messy because of the matrix of

-• Multiple base mechanisms to implement typeclass derivation (chiefly shapeless and magnolia)
+• Multiple base mechanisms to implement typeclass derivation (shapeless and magnolia)

 • Multiple flavours / ways of typeclass derivation used by the target libraries that you want to derive instances for (“semi-auto”, “full-auto”, etc)